pyth-network/pyth-crosschain/target_chains/solana/pyth_solana_receiver_sdk/README.md

 ## Warning

 When using price update accounts, you should check that the accounts are owned by the Pyth Solana Receiver contract to avoid impersonation attacks.
-This SDK makes check easy if you use Anchor's `Account` struct (ex: `Account<'info, PriceUpdateV2>`).
+This SDK checks this if you use Anchor's `Account` struct (ex: `Account<'info, PriceUpdateV2>`).

 You should also check the `verification_level` of the account.
 Read more about this [here](/target_chains/solana/pyth_solana_receiver_sdk/src/price_update.rs) in the documentation for `VerificationLevel`.